Junliang-Wang/qube/README.md

 # qube
-Useful tools for experiments performed by the group of Dr. Christopher Bauerle (CNRS Neel Institute, Grenoble)
+Useful tools for experiments performed by the group of Dr. Christopher Bauerle (CNRS Neel Institute, Grenoble).
+Examples can be found in the "examples" folder.
 _______________________________________
 # How to install QCoDeS?